slingr-stack/slingr-docs/content/en/extensions/migrations/endpoint_migration_for_apps.md

 Currently the helpers, which are in the packages, contain all the necessary logic to handle a direct dependency with the Http Service.

-_Note: you can see the whole implementation of a package, with its configurations, dependencies, helpers and listeners directly under the tree from the App Navigator: App -> Packages -> pandadoc -> Script | Listeners ._
+_Note: you can see the whole implementation of a package, with its configurations, dependencies, helpers and listeners directly under the tree from the App Navigator: Extensions -> Packages -> pandadoc -> Script | Listeners ._

 ![view script](/images/vendor/extensions/view_script.png)